mgreiler/se-unlocked/Transcripts/EP_07_Charity_Majors.md

 feeling about this.
 I will stop the presses and we'll figure out why."
 Right?
 You only get that kind of intuition and instinct by spending a lot of time in production.
 You do not get it by spending time in staging.
-And in fact, your internal, like machine learning brain, um, Learning on staging environments learns the wrong corpus of data.
+And in fact, your learn, like internal machine learning brain, um, Learning on staging environments learns the wrong corpus of data.
 It learns the wrong instincts about what's going to be slow versus fast.
 What's going to be hard to do.
 What's going to be easy to do it.
 It incorrectly learns